meau/DACSspace/README.md

 ## Installation

-run `setup.py` to create a configuration file which will allow you to connect to your ArchivesSpace instance.
+Install requirements, then run `setup.py` to create a configuration file which will allow you to connect to your ArchivesSpace instance.

 ## Usage

 ### Single-level DACS compliance

-Run `.single-level.py`
+Run `single-level.py`

 ## Contributing